luiz158/thymeleafexamples-petclinic/README.markdown

-# Spring PetClinic + Thymeleaf Sample Application
+# Spring PetClinic + Thymeleaf + HDIV Sample Application

 ## What's this?
 This is a thymeleaf-enabled version of the Spring PetClinic official sample application by SpringSource.

+HDIV is added to secure the application.

 The original application lives at https://github.com/SpringSource/spring-petclinic